The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 ### Materia & BIS

 Materia can be melded following the stat priority list above.
-Due to the nature of gearsets frequently changing, you can find the most up to date BiS gearsets in the #nin_resources channel in the Balance discord server, or on the Ninja landing page on this website.
+Due to the nature of gearsets frequently changing, you can find the most up to date BiS gearsets in the #nin_resources channel in the Balance discord server, or on the Ninja [Best In Slot](/jobs/melee/ninja/best-in-slot/) page on this website.

 # Job Basics